Kathy Maister's Start Cooking

 posted in Spices and Seasonings by Kathy Maister

 The spice section of the grocery store is the ONLY section of the grocery store that is alphabetized.
-(I often think they should alphabetize cereals as well, but that's another post.)
-It's a good thing they are in some sort of order, because there are hundreds to choose from.
+It’s a good thing they are in some sort of order, because there are hundreds to choose from.

 imgp1169_305